FardinCSE25/Community-Cleanliness-Client/README.md

 ---

 ## 🧠 Project Overview
-This is a web-application that empowers communities to report and manage local environmental issues easily.
+This is a full-stack MERN application that empowers communities to report and manage local environmental issues easily.
 Users can submit complaints, pay for cleanup requests, and track progress — promoting cleaner, greener neighborhoods 🌿

 ---